 Is the process of local representation clear to you?

-• When you see traffic works, do you want to know how long the road will be closed, or what they’re doing and why?
+When you see traffic works, do you know how long roads will be closed, what they’re doing and why?

-Creating a systems view of place-based information: inspired by social activism, building on the work of community organisations across the UK > here’s a link to the research: http://collectivecommons.org/pinhoe/
+OUR MISSION: to co-create a systems view of place-based information, collaborating with communities to identify opportunities for positive change; inspired by social activism, building on the work of community commons and open data organisations globally.

 HILARY COTTAM: RADICAL HELP > new ways of organising living and growing that have been developed with communities across Britain.
 “Audré Lorde famously tells us, ‘that [the] master’s tools will never dismantle the master’s house.
 They may allow us to temporarily beat him at his own game, but they will never enable us to bring about genuine change’.
 In other words, if we want to make deep change in the world, not simply produce ideas, then we need to work in new ways with new questions, new tools, new voices”